ChatGPT and AI violate inclusive language principles

 Tessa told user Sharon Maxwell that she should lose 1-2 pounds a week, count her calories, work towards a 500-1000 daily calorie deficit, measure and weigh herself weekly, and restrict her diet.
 This was after Maxwell told the chatbot that she had an eating disorder.
 Maxwell wrote on her Instagram, “Every single thing Tessa suggested were things that led to the development of my eating disorder.
 This robot causes harm.”

-Photo by This is Engineering via pexel
+Photo by This is Engineering / pexels

 5. Inclusive language prevents erasure